 To prevent pinches and cuts during enclosure use, a frame pad must be installed on the trampoline (See the trampoline manufacturer's instructions).
 The frame pad must be placed on the trampoline before the enclosure is erected.
 The frame pad reduces the chance of injury from accidental contact with the springs and frame.
+Adult Supervision of Children

-USING THE ENCLOSURE SAFELY
+USING THE ENCLOSURE SAFETY